 Decant fluids into lightweight, well sealed and smaller containers.

 Remove all unnecessary packaging.
 Don’t double bag equipment, for example using a stuff sac plus a plastic bag to keep it dry – Choose one.

 Pack multi-use equipment – For example you don’t need a plate - eat out of your pot.
 Only take a spoon and pocket knife - You don’t need a fork and an additional knife.

 Use multi-functional clothing that can be used in layering systems.
-Winter, weather forecast dependent, will require additional clothing.
+Winter generally requires additional clothing.

 Once you have gone through this process, pack your bag and weigh it.
 If it is too heavy unpack and restart this interrogation process.

-Should you choose to go the super ultralight equipment route, which is next level and not discussed here, expect a serious shift in the price tag and understand that this equipment does not have the durability [and thus the lifespan] of the good light, but not ultra-light equipment [this relates particularly to packs and tents].
-If choosing to go with an ultralight pack, 850 grams or below, accept that their hip belts do not transfer bag weight to the lower torso as effectively.
+Should you choose to go the super ultralight equipment route, which is next level and not discussed here, expect a serious shift in the price tag.
+Understand that this equipment does not have the durability [and thus the lifespan] of the good light kit [this relates particularly to packs and tents].
+If choosing to go with an ultralight pack, 850 grams or below, accept that their hip belts do not transfer bag weight to the lower torso as effectively which means that you must pack light.
 Good hip belts should allow for a load transfer in the region of 70% of pack weight onto the hips.

 In term of personal hygiene only take biodegradable liquid soap that you have decanted into a small container.
 You don’t need shampoo, body soap and a face wash.
 Make sure that you only pack sample sized toothpaste, decant sunscreen [must have] and moisturizer [if you need] into smaller bottles.